 Suspenseful yet never exploitative, this tale of young Holocaust survivors focuses on the human capacity for hope and compassion in a world filled with hate.
 Part of Dundee Contemporary Arts’ Dundead Horror Film Festival, Adrian Panek’s WEREWOLF (WILKOLAK) depicts the horrors of war in this low-key survival thriller.

-Liberated from a Polish concentration camp, a small group of Jewish children are left in a derelict mansion in the remote woods.
+Liberated from a German concentration camp in Poland, a small group of Jewish children are left in a derelict mansion in the remote woods.
 They are forced to put their differences aside when besieged by a bloodthirsty pack of German attack dogs.

 The film opens at the gates of hell: It is the last days of World War II and the Nazis of Gross-Rosen revel in one final act of torture.
 On the verge of defeat, they execute their prisoners like cattle in a horrific disregard for human life.
 Two soldiers mock the young protagonists who partake in a rigorous exercise drill as a desperate means of entertaining their oppressors in the hope they will be spared.
 The scene is depicted as a nightmarish circus, with gunshots and bizarre jazz music ringing out, the guards drunk on their own vile mentality.